-6 months is a tight timeline but trust us, armed with these 6 tips it’s totally do-able…
+6 months is a tight timeline but trust us, when you're armed with these 6 genius saving tips, it’s totally do-able…

 This is the most important first step to saving for your travels, as this will form the base of your trip money.
 Set up a travel bank account and even clean out a large jar for any physical cash you come across to pop in.
 This way, you’re much less likely to skim money from your travel account as you would with your normal savings account.
 To kick start your trip saving extravaganza, set up a direct debit and transfer yourself money into your travel account either monthly or weekly.
 You won’t even know it’s there, and this will form the base for your trip spendies.